Water supply and sanitation in Laos: Mekong River

-The Mekong River plays an important role in the economy of Laos.
+The Mekong River plays an important role in Laos's economy.
 The Mekong River basin covers nearly 90 per cent of Laos country and drains toward Vietnam.
-The capacity of Mekong River's basin to sustain food security and water availability in the Lao People's Democratic Republic (PDR) is largely hindered by competing economic, ecological, and political interests.
+The capacity of the Mekong River basin to sustain food security and water availability in the Lao People's Democratic Republic (PDR) is largely hindered by competing economic, ecological, and political interests.
 In Laos, the government encourages hydro-power investment, which increases pressure on water and sea animal threats.
 The development of electricity in Laos and export to neighbouring countries are essential for government revenues to reduce poverty.
-Although hydro-power does not pollute water or air directly, hydro-power reservoir and dam can impact the change in environment, land use, and natural habitats.
-There are potential environmental consequences of damming water, creating gigantic reservoirs, flooding the entire area, blocking the natural course of the river and constructing power lines.
-For example, the structure of dam and reservoir interfere fishing migration and alter water temperature and river's flow; as a result.
-It may injure the life of sea animals and animals on land.
+Although hydro-power does not pollute water or air directly, hydro-power reservoirs and dams can affect Laos's environment, land use, and natural habitats.
+There are potential environmental consequences of damming riverways, including creating reservoirs, flooding, blocking the natural course of the river, and impacting the construction of power lines.
+For example, the structure of dam and reservoir interfere with aquatic migration and alter water temperature and the river's flow; as a result, it may injure the life of land and sea animals and animals.

-People use Mekong River stream directly for drinking, cooking, bathing and washing.
+People use Mekong River directly for drinking, cooking, bathing and washing.
 However, as the population increases, watercourses that are used simultaneously for water disposal and water supply cause health issues like diarrhea and typhoid.
 Meanwhile, locals stated that before the upstream dams were built, they could safely drink the Mekong River water.
 However, after the Xayaburi Dam in Laos was built, the water quality became contaminated.
 The water quality in Laos become even worse when a new dam was built in Don Sahong, less than 2 kilometers from the town, causing the population get diarrhoea and inhale with bad air quality.
-Besides, fisheries contribute about 13 percent of Laos national GDP per year.
+Furthermore, fisheries contribute about 13 percent of Laos's national GDP per year.
 Most population live near the Mekong river found dead fish floating in polluted water in the area between the Don Sahong Dam and Preah Rumkel (Cambodia) which made their only source of water for drinking, cooking, fishing and everyday chores as disaster.